Baby food

-Baby food is any soft easily consumed food other than breastmilk or infant formula that is made specifically for human babies between six months and two years old.
+Baby food is any soft, easily consumed food other than breastmilk or infant formula that is made specifically for human babies between six months and two years old.
 The food comes in many varieties and flavors that are purchased ready-made from producers, or it may be table food eaten by the family that has been mashed or otherwise broken down.

-Readiness & Health
+Readiness and health

 Readiness

 As of 2023, the World Health Organization, UNICEF and many national health agencies recommended waiting until six months of age before starting a child on food.

-Neither too early nor too late.
+In Italy in 2020, a survey of parents found that more than two-thirds of babies were first fed baby food when they were five or six months old.
+A survey in Scotland in 2017 indicated that almost no babies were fed baby food before the age of four months, and that about half of them were not given baby food until they were at least six months old.

+Inappropriately early introduction of baby food (i.e., before the baby is at least four months old) was associated with the family being concerned that the baby's hunger was not satisfied by breastmilk alone.
+Feeding a baby baby food, or any food except breastmilk or infant formula, before the age of four months is also associated with the development of food allergies; delaying the introduction of potentially allergenic foods, such as peanuts, beyond six months provides no health benefit.
+It also increases the risk of choking (inability to breathe due to food stuck in the airway), strain on the kidneys, and gastroenteritis (a painful inflammation of the gut that can cause vomiting and diarrhea).